 Christoph D. D. Rupprecht

-I am a geographer working on cities from the perspectives of food, agriculture, green space, degrowth and multispecies/more-than-human thinking.
-Currently an Associate Professor at the Department of Environmental Design, Faculty of Collaborative Regional Innovation at Ehime University, I’m also a founding member and Director at the non-profit organization FEAST.
+I am a geographer working on cities and sustainability theory from the perspectives of food, agriculture, green space, degrowth, solarpunk and multispecies/more-than-human thinking.
+An Associate Professor at the Department of Environmental Design, Faculty of Collaborative Regional Innovation at Ehime University, I’m also a founding member and Director at the non-profit organization FEAST.
 The Multispecies Sustainability Lab was founded in 2021 as part of my move to Ehime University from the Research Institute for Humanity and Nature.

 Lihua Cui is a Ph.D. student at Kyoto University.
 She is a landscape architect who is keen on the link between historical landscape and sustainable urban environmental management.
 For many years, Cui has been focusing on the microclimate of Japanese gardens and comfortable urban green spaces.
 Her study interests also include people’s green space use, urban agriculture, and edible landscapes.
 When she is not working, she spends most of time in the nature, hiking, cycling, and swimming!

 Co-host of General Intellect Unit podcast, PhD candidate at Utrecht University on the Anticiplay project, author of Dragons and Travellers Tales RPG.